 Getting to know the region!

-We have LOTS of notes about what we learned on this night so look for a blog post soon!
-In the meantime, we all tasted these two very different wines, one seemingly sweet with fruit in contrast to the other’s minerality.
+We have LOTS of notes about what we learned on this night.
+We all tasted these two very different wines, one seemingly sweet with fruit in contrast to the other’s minerality.

 - Adegas Gran Vinum, 2015 Nessa DO Rías Baixas – Val do Salnés @GranVinum